tusq-at-usq/obs-devices/README.md

 - Simplicity and human oversight
 - Low latency and event-driven (where possible)

+## Install
+Install should be completed by the bash script `install.sh`, but there are no guarentees of missing dependencies.
+If you find missing dependencies or broken links, please update the install script and submit a PR.

 ## Features
 - Installation and setup of environment, dependencies and permissions
 - Receive data from devices via systemctl daemon services and broadcast to ZMQ PUB sockets